TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Statistics and Machine Learning Toolbox
 ```

+**Note:**
+Some of those Matlab toolboxes are required for fieldtrip, the open ephys analysis tool or some other Github repositories used and are therefore not necessary in every circumstance.

 For more information how to install Matlab toolboxes:

 https://de.mathworks.com/help/matlab/matlab_env/get-add-ons.html

-If you want to extract .smrx files from Spike2, you need to install the Spike2 MATLAB SON Interface from:
+If you want to extract .smrx files from Spike2, you additionally need to install the Spike2 MATLAB SON Interface from:

 https://ced.co.uk/upgrades/spike2matson